InvadingOctopus/octopuskit/README.md

 - This project may be referred to as "OctopusKit", "OK" or "OKIO" (for "OctopusKit by Invading Octopus") but "IOOK" sounds weird.

+- The naming is a combination of inspiration from companies like Rogue Amoeba, the .io domain, and the anime *Shinryaku!
+Ika Musume*.

 - **License: [Apache 2.0][license]**

 - **Tell** me how awesome or terrible everything is: [Discord][discord], [Twitter][twitter] or 🆂hinryaku🆃ako@🅘nvading🅞ctopus.ⓘⓞ

+    > I rarely check these though, so the best way to message may be to post something on this GitHub project.

 - **Support** my decadent lifestyle so I can focus on making unsaleable stuff: [My Patreon][patreon]